LogicalSapien/obsidian-attachment-name-formatting/README.md

 ## Obsidian Attachment Name Formatting

-This plugin will format all attachments in the format: "noteName attachmentFormat indexNumber.xxx"
+Formats all attachments in the format: "noteName attachmentFormat indexNumber.xxx"

 ## Forked from JYC333's Repository